gabriel-ing/Quickstarts/ExternalPython/ExternalPythonQuickstart.md

 connection = iris.connect(server, port, namespace, username, password)
 ```

-From the connection object, you can either create a irispy object to access globals and server-side methods, or create a cursor object to run SQL queries on a database.
+From the connection object, you can either create a `irispy` object to access globals and server-side methods, or create a `cursor` object to run SQL queries on a database with the DB-API.

 ## Running SQL queries

-SQL queries on the database can be run with the Python DB-API or with SQL alchemy.
+SQL queries on the database can be run with the Python DB-API or with SQLAlchemy.

 ### DB-API